-(2) Describe how this process is integrated into your overall risk management o (C) No, we do not have any processes to identify, assess, or manage the climate-related risks affecting our investments
+(2) Describe how this process is integrated into your overall risk management

 The process described above is an integral part of our investment process, and defines our day-to-day operations.
 As such, they are at the foundation of our risk management.